Designing Your London Home for an Air Source Heat Pump: A Whole-House Retrofit Guide

 • Up to 4× more efficient than gas heating

-• Compatible with solar PV and other renewables
+• Compatible with solar PV and battery systems

 • No local carbon emissions